rickosborne/cascades/md/01-0-1-cruising-altitude.md

 "Two?" he asked her, receiving a nod.

-His eyes came back to mine and he gave me a nod before returning his focus to the woman.
+His eyes came back to mine.
+He gave me a nod before returning his focus to the woman.

 I looked to Terry and gave him a similar nod.
-He acknowledged and unlocked the cart wheels, pushing it toward me.
+He acknowledged and unlocked the cart's brakes, pushing it toward me.
 He didn't speak until we'd gotten to 7, the first row in the smoking section.

 "Good to go?" he asked me.

 I wasn't sure what I thought about the encounter, so I gave him a squint and head tilt meant to communicate _let's talk later_.
 He acknowledged it with a mirrored head tilt before putting on his face and turning to 9A to take a drink order from the man sitting there.
-I took a moment to do the same, though I admit it took longer than I would have liked.
+I took a moment to do the same, though I admit it took longer to compose myself than I would have liked.

 The man in 7A was already looking at me, cigarette between his fingers dangling lazy and half-forgotten next to his face.

 "Good evening, sir.
 What can—"

-"Vodka tonic, sweetie."
+"Vodka tonic, Alex."